tonyheadford/uk_validators/README.md

 The default error message is `is not a valid postcode`

-This can be translated in the same was as any other Rails valiation message using the key **:postcode**.
+This can be translated in the same was as any other Rails validation message using the key **:postcode**.

 For the example Address model above, the customised en.yml would be: